watson/airplanejs/README.md

 *Disclaimer: I'm trying out the Amazon Affiliate Program to support my free open source work.
-So if you decide to buy an RTL-SDR dongle using one of the links above I'll be greatful.*
+So if you decide to buy an RTL-SDR dongle using one of the links above I'll be grateful.*

 For more information about buying RTL-SDR dongles, check out the [RTL-SDR.com blog buyers